 The convertible note can convert into equity only during an equity round, so you'll need to take account of it in your fully diluted capitalization table.
 Much like regular loans, convertible loans often have an interest rate and a maturity date.
 A maturity date is the date in the future by which the debt should be repaid, with interest (if applicable).
 The maturity date is essentially the time a startup has to raise money via an equity round.

 For example, let’s say a company has a convertible note with a maturity date of 18 months from the date of investment.
 In the event that the company hasn’t had an equity round within 18 months, the investor could request her money back.
 Usually, investors will renegotiate the maturity date, rather than demand repayment.

 The benefits of a convertible note round, in comparison to an equity round, are speed, lower cost of execution and no need for a valuation of the company.
 An average convertible note contract takes just a couple of hours to prepare and costs between €2,500 and €5,000 to create.

 In the last 10 years, new variations on the convertible note have been introduced.
 Y Combinator introduced [SAFE] (https://www.ycombinator.com/documents/) (Simple agreement for future equity), 500 startups KISS (Keep it simple security) and the Founder Institute brought to life “convertible equity”.

 Startups tend to have a hard time properly valuing their company in the seed round—the company typically doesn’t have either assets or customers.
 However, in order to raise money with equity financing, the value of the company has to be set.
-Although companies can use scenario modeling to map out their funding rounds and future valuations, they can find themselves in a situation where they don’t agree on the value of the company, and for that reason, they turn to convertible loans.
+Although companies can use scenario modeling to map out their funding rounds and future valuations, they can find themselves in situations where investors don’t fully agree on the value of the company, and for that reason, they turn to convertible loans.
 Startups receive the money now and the valuation is decided in a later round.